JuliaGameTheoreticPlanning/MCPTrajectoryGameSolver.jl/README.md

 ]add MCPTrajectoryGameSolver
 ```

 This package uses PATH solver (via [PATHSolver.jl](https://github.com/chkwon/PATHSolver.jl)) under the hood.
 Larger-sized problems require to have a license key.
 By courtesy of Steven Dirkse, Michael Ferris, and Tudd Munson, temporary license keys are available free of charge.
 For more details about the license key, please consult [PATHSolver.jl](https://github.com/chkwon/PATHSolver.jl) (License section).
-Note that the error information reported by the solver due to a license issue can be irrelevant.
-Please try to get a license before running the scripts.
+Note that, when no license is loaded, PATH does not report an informative error and instead may just report a wrong result.
+Thus, make sure that the license is loaded correctly before using the solver.

 For a full example of how to use this package, please consult the demo in [`test/Demo.jl`](test/Demo.jl):